Bennexy/clipboard-history/README.md

 * Reacting to daemon events
 * Presenting a lightweight popup interface

-## clip-laucher
+## clip-launcher

-The Launcher is responsible for:
+The launcher is responsible for:

 * Requesting visibility of the UI